r-o-bo/shipmint/README.md

 # Shipmint
-Shipmint is a Python data querying and export tool built for running analytical SQL queries on the [dvdrental](https://neon.com/postgresql/postgresql-getting-started/postgresql-sample-database) dataset.
+Shipmint is a data querying and export tool built with Python for running analytical SQL queries on the [dvdrental](https://neon.com/postgresql/postgresql-getting-started/postgresql-sample-database) dataset.
 It connects to a PostgreSQL database, executes pre-defined queries, and exports the results to CSV files.

 This project includes a working **Continuous Integration and Continuous Delivery (CI/CD) pipeline** using GitHub Actions that builds and pushes a Docker image to **Azure Container Registry** and deploys it via **Azure Container Instances**.